AleksandarJavorovic/portfolio-project-1/README.md

 ### **Thank You Page**

 This page is very similar to Contact Us, only difference is that instead of form, there is a message that form has been submited.
 To achieve this I had to change method to GET.
-There is also funny advice for the customer to keep on scrolling through Our Work for more inspiration. :)

 ![Thank You Page](assets/images/features/thank-you-desktop.png)

 ### **Footer**

 The footer itself is pretty basic but yet functional.
 It contains links to social networks presented in a form of icons.
+The links will pop up in new tabs as instructed by our teachers.

 * **Mobile Phones**